MorrisSimons/SCH_Applied_ai_assignment_2/README.md

 Reading advice: Russell & Norvig: Artificial Intelligence - A Modern Approach, Section 4.3 in the 2nd edition.

-- task 3 is without Crossover
-- task3v2 is with Crossover

 # Tasks
 ## Tasks 1:
 Problem Definition: You are going to solve a Travelling Salesman Problem (TSP).
 The TSP is defined as